awerenne/multi-robot-mapping/README.md

 ## Usage
 The physical exploration and mapping process can be executed as follows:
-1. Copy the folder *code/robot/NewCoex* in your Arduino folder, and load as explained [here](https://www.arduino.cc/en/guide/libraries)
+1. Copy the folder *code/robot/NewCoex* in your Arduino folder, and load it as a library (explanations on how to load a library: [here](https://www.arduino.cc/en/guide/libraries)).
-2. Upload the program *code/robot/mapping/mapping.ino* to the micro-controller
+2. Upload the program *code/robot/mapping/mapping.ino* to the micro-controller.
-3. Verify in the config file that <code>is_simulation = False</code>, and the port names correspond to the names of yours bluetooth modules
+3. Verify in the config file that <code>is_simulation: False</code>, and that the ports correspond to the names of the used bluetooth modules.
-4. Switch the robots on and calibrate the line sensors
+4. Switch the power of the robots on, and calibrate the line sensors.
-5. Launch the exploration with <code>python main.py</code> in *code/master/*
+5. Launch the exploration with <code>python main.py</code> in *code/master/* .